 Brighton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brighton is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Brighton who work in office and administrative support (19.31%), healthcare suport services (15.05%), and law enforcement and fire fighting (11.24%).

-Being a small city, Brighton does not have a public transit system used by locals to get to and from work.
+Brighton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brighton in 2022 was $20,222, which is low income relative to Alabama and the nation.
 This equates to an annual income of $80,888 for a family of four.
 Brighton also has one of the higher rates of people living in poverty in the nation, with 37.84% of its population below the federal poverty line.